microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 # timeOfDayGreeting
 - @{timeOfDayGreetingTemplate(timeOfDay)}
 ```

 ## Importing external references

-Often times for organization purposes and to help with re-usability, you might want to break the language generation templates into separate files and refer them from one another.
-In order to help with this scenario, you can use markdown-style links to import templates defined in another file.
+You may want to break the language generation templates into separate files and refer them from one another for organizational and reusability purposes.
+You can use Markdown-style links to import templates defined in another file.

 ```markdown
 [Link description](filePathOrUri)
 ```

-Note: All templates defined in the target file will be pulled in.
-So please ensure that your template names are unique (or namespaced via a # <namespace>.<templatename> convention) across files being pulled in.
+All templates defined in the target file will be pulled in.
+Ensure that your template names are unique (or namespaced via a # <namespace>.<templatename> convention) across files being pulled in.

 ```markdown
 [Shared](../shared/common.lg)